eu-ge-ne/slice-tree/README.md

 ### `SliceTree.prototype.write()`

-Inserts the given text at the specified index in the content.
+Inserts the text at the specified index in the content.

 Syntax